-All SHLs are required to be outfitted with an LPEP system.
-Among the many benefits these systems provide are automated trip records, debit and credit card processing, and text messaging from authorized users.
+All SHLs are required to be outfitted with a TSP system.
+These systems provide automated trip records and debit/credit card processing.

-For information on becoming an Authorized LPEP Provider, please click here.
+Additional information on becoming an Authorized TSP Provider is available here.

 The City of New York has put in place a Grant Program to assist in the purchase or upfit of an approved Wheelchair Accessible Vehicle (WAV) for WAV SHL Permit holders.
-If you are purchasing an Accessible (WAV) SHL Permit you may be eligible for grant funding (the maximum amount per permit or Vehicle Identification Number (VIN) is $15,000) to help you purchase a new Wheelchair Accessible Vehicle or to equip a vehicle with the equipment necessary to make it a Wheelchair Accessible Vehicle provided certain conditions are met.
+If you are purchasing a WAV SHL Permit you may be eligible for grant funding (the maximum amount per permit or Vehicle Identification Number (VIN) is $30,000) to help you purchase a new WAV or to equip a vehicle with the equipment necessary to make it a WAV provided certain conditions are met.